WRUC

 WRUC (89.7 MHz) is an independent educational college radio station, owned and operated by Union College in Schenectady, New York.
-The station transmits with an effective radiated power of 100 watts, providing coverage over an approximate 15-mile (25 kilometer) radius.
+The station transmits with an effective radiated power of 100 watts, covering an approximate 12-mile radius, though reception in fringe areas depends on the terrain.
 WRUC also streams its programming on Internet radio.
 The station's offices and studios are located in the Reamer Campus Center on the Union College campus.

 WRUC's slogan is "The First Station In The Nation".
 The station traces its history back to October 14, 1920, the date an amateur station located at Union College first began making regular broadcasts.
 However, WRUC's priority claim is not widely accepted.
 There are continuity issues, because, after the demise of Union's broadcasting station, WRL, in 1924, the college did not resume any broadcasting activities until 1941.
-In addition, there are several stations that claim even longer histories.
+In addition, there are several stations that claim even longer histories, including KCBS (1909), KJR (1919), and WWJ (August 1920).

 Programming

 WRUC is entirely run by the students of Union College, and only operates regularly when the college is in session.
 The station offers listeners an eclectic mix of alternative programming, Union sports and news.
-The current WRUC FM station was first licensed in 1975 as a 10 watt station on 90.9 FM, with the call letters, standing for "Radio Union College", the same as the identifier used for a long running campus-wide "carrier current" station.
-In 1983, the transmitting frequency was changed to 89.7 and the power increased to 100 watts.